kpunderwood6/ScreenZone_Summary/README.md

 + Customers on average waited 92 days to make their first order after creating an account.
 + Customers acquired through affiliate marketing placed their first order within an average of 5 days, but direct marketing recorded approximately 89 days.
-+ Even though affiliate marketing only contributed 3% of total sales, it is important to highlight affiliate marketing converted potential customers to their first purchase in an average of 5 days, the fastest conversation rate of all channels.
++ Even though affiliate marketing only contributed 3% of total sales, it is important to highlight affiliate marketing converted potential customers to their first purchase in an average of 5 days, which was the fastest conversation rate of all channels.

 <div align="center">